vlatan/population-crash/README.md

 ~~~

 So, at every cycle males and females form random pairs to mate.
 They produce
 random number of male and female children.
-If a female carries CRISPR edited genes
+If a female parent carries CRISPR edited genes
-and the male is not sterile they will produce female children that carry
+and the male parent is not sterile they will produce female children that carry
 CRISPR genes and sterile male children.
-Otherwise if the male is not sterile and
+Otherwise if the male parent is not sterile and
-the female has no CRISPR genes they will produce healthy offspring.
+the female parent has no CRISPR genes they will produce healthy offspring.
+However only a certain
+number of randomly chosen children per cycle actually survive (population limit minus
+current population size).

 This simulation, as it is, shows that in order to crash a population you need
 a very high number of females with edited genes among the population.